ebbba-org/ansible-role-bigbluebutton/README.md

 The shared secret for API access.
 Should not contain any funny characters.

 **`bbb_secret_seed`** (default: `bbb_secret`)\
-A secret seed string used to generate other host-local secrets and passwords.
+A secret seed used to generate other host-local secrets and passwords.
 Override this if you feel paranoid.

 **`bbb_version`** (default: `jammy-300`) \
   Install a specified BigBlueButton version (e.g. `jammy-300-3.0.1`).
-The version should of cause match a version supported by this role.
+The version should of cause match whatever this role supports, or stuff may break.

 **`bbb_upgrade`** (default: `false`)\
   Upgrade all installed packages (including BBB packages) every time this role is applied.

 **`bbb_apt_mirror`** (default: `https://ubuntu.bigbluebutton.org`)\
   BBB repository server.
-Usefull if you want to switch to a local mirror.
+Usefull if you want to switch to a local mirror (e.g. [this one](https://ftp.gwdg.de/pub/linux/misc/bigbluebutton/ubuntu/)).
+The *actual* repository is assumed to be located at `{{bbb_apt_mirror}}/{{bbb_version}}/`, so the mirror should follow upstream naming conventions.

 **`bbb_apt_key`** (default: `{{ bbb_apt_mirror }}/repo/bigbluebutton.asc`)\
   Download URL for the BBB repository signing key.